 - Our Favorite Resources: We’ve curated some great resources just a little further down the page—including APA paper templates, handouts, and links to some of our favorite sites, with more resources coming soon!

 - NetTutor: All students also have access to NetTutor, a 24/7 online tutoring system that can give you the support you need when something unexpected comes up.
-To access NetTutor, log-in to MyRU and go to the “Academics” icon.
+To access NetTutor, log-in to D2L, click "Radford University Support" at the top, and select "NetTutor."

 Our department is small but mighty—and we’re here because we want you to be successful.